sj1999-BIT/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Lists the existing contacts based on the group.
+If the group name is unspecified, then list all the existing contacts.

-Format: `list`
+Format: `list [g/GROUP_NAME]`

 ### Editing a person : `edit`